nosnoc/nosnoc/README.md

    - This enables high accuracy even for systems with state jumps.

 3. **Solving nonsmooth nonlinear programs via homotopy methods**:
-   - Supports numerous relaxation-based for solving mathematical program with complementarity constraints (MPCCs)
+   - Supports numerous relaxation-based algorithms for solving mathematical programs with complementarity constraints (MPCCs).
    - Enables the use of off-the-shelf solvers like IPOPT and SNOPT.

 With **nosnoc**, one can solve optimal control problems subject to several classes of hybrid and nonsmooth systems: